We've been waiting for you!

 New Student Orientation (NSO) is a one-day program, covering important topics such as student life, academics and registration, and safety and well-being.
 During your NSO day, you will meet your new classmates; learn about your College; receive academic advisement from a faculty member or graduate student to register for your first semester courses; obtain your student ID card; and interact with the orientation staff.

-For students entering UD in the fall of 2014, NSO will take place weekdays starting Tuesday, June 17 through Wednesday, July 16.
-For international undergraduates entering UD in the fall of 2014, International Student Orientation (ISO) will take place on Friday, August 22.
+For students entering UD in the fall of 2016, NSO will take place Tuesday, June 21 through Wednesday, July 20.
+For international undergraduates entering UD in the fall of 2016, International Student Orientation (ISO) will take place Friday, August 26.

 It is mandatory for every new student to attend NSO.
-If you have questions about the available NSO dates, please refer to the instructions on your NSO registration form in your My Blue Hen Home portal.
-In addition, refer to the New Student Checklist and Resources pages for information about how to prepare for your transition to UD.
+Refer to the New Student Checklist and Resources pages for information about how to prepare for your transition to UD.

 Welcome to the UD Family!